franckalbinet/iot-uaa-isoc/labs/mqtt.md

 mosquitto_pub -t i/LOVE/Python -q 2 -m testing
 ```

-you'll get:
+You'll get:

 ![](https://i.imgur.com/wLqMrev.png)

-compare this sequence of messages with the one obtanined with `-q 0` or with `-q 1`.
+Compare this sequence of messages with the one obtanined with `-q 0` or with `-q 1`.

 **Retained messages**.
 Normally if a publisher publishes a message to a topic, and *no one is subscribed* to that topic the message is simply discarded by the broker.
 If you want your broker to remeber the last published message you'll have to use the ```retain``` option.
 Only one message is retained per topic.
 The next message published on that topic replaces the retained message for that topic.
 So try the following cases: